RyanLi0802/Web-Games/README.md

 # Web-Games

+## Summary

+Welcome!
+This is a collection of the web games I developed using JavaScript and PHP.
+The Pokedex Game is a server based card game where players can encounter, fight, and collect wild Pokemons and interact with one another through real-time trading.
+The Stick Figure Game is a keyboard based action game wherein the players fights against a computer controlled stick figure.
+It also supports users to teach the computer to be better at playing the game.

 ### Pokedex Game

 **Please note that the pvp section (battle another trainer) of the game is currently unavailable as I'm still developing its code**